hjy0616/hjy0616/README.md

 ### Hi there 👋
-I'm Zelotheus, It's a mix of names that describe my personality.
+I'm Zeometheus, It's a mix of names that describe my personality.

 - 👨‍💻 Founder of [focc](https://focc.kr)